RV rentals in Aurora, Colorado

 Underestimating the Size/Driving Difficulty

-The Mistake: First-time renters booking a 35-foot Class A motorhome and attempting to drive scenic Highway 7 through the Ouachita Mountains or navigate downtown Aurora streets.
+The Mistake: First-time renters booking a 35-foot Class A motorhome and attempting Trail Ridge Road in Rocky Mountain NP or navigating tight downtown Denver streets.

 The Solution: Start with a Class B van or smaller Class C (under 25 feet) for your first rental.
 Save big rigs for after you have experience with Colorado mountain roads.